isovector/certainty-by-construction/src/book/Chapter1-Agda.lagda.md

 ```

 You will notice two things have now happened; Agda wrote `x` on the left side of
-the equals sign, and it replaced our `?` with `{! !}`.
-This latter change is a
+the equals sign, and it replaced our `hole:?` with `hole:{! !}`.
+This latter
-no-op; `?` and `{! !}` are different syntax for the same thing---a hole.
-As a
+change is a no-op; `hole:?` and `hole:{! !}` are different syntax for the same
-reader playing at home, you will also have noticed Agda's info panel has
+thing---a hole.
+As a reader playing at home, you will also have noticed Agda's
-changed, updating our "visible" goal from
+info panel has changed, updating our "visible" goal from

 ```info
 ?1 : Bool → Bool